odoo/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 Add members to a sales team
 ---------------------------

-To add team members, click :guilabel:`Add` under the :guilabel:`Members` tab when editing the sales team's configuration page.
-Select a salesperson from the drop-down menu or create new salesperson.
+To add team members, click :guilabel:`Add` under the :guilabel:`Members` tab in the sales team's configuration page.
+Select a salesperson from the drop-down menu or create a new salesperson by clicking :guilabel:`New`.
-Set a maximum number of leads that can be assigned to this salesperson in a 30-day period to ensure that they do not overwork.

 .. image:: multi_sales_team/add-a-salesperson.png
    :align: center